Airport Transfer (Shanghai)

 - Zhouzhuang Water Town (3 hours): Zhouzhuang is a town with an ancient culture Southern China.
 The town is surrounded by water and has many small streams running through the town.
 Stone bridges and old residences with black tiles and white wells are a feature its charm.
 Visitors may explore the picturesque narrow canals, little streets, bridges and visit Shen House, Zhang House and eat the local fish or other local delicacies while enjoying the balladeers in the waterside teahouses.
 The drive from Suzhou passes through fertile farmlands of lakes and canals which are filled with barges and ducks.

 - Panda Breeding and Research Center (2.5 hours): Located 6 miles north of Chengdu City, it is home to giant pandas, red (or lesser) pandas, and other endangered species.
 Visit the nursery to see the highly successful breeding program, among the bamboo groves and shady walkways, and to view the pandas at rest or play.
 There is a panda museum where you can learn some information about giant pandas.

-Note: The Panda Breeding and Research Center has a donation program which allows you take pictures with holding a panda one minute by donating RMB 2,000 Yuan (for reference only).
-Only 40 tourists are allowed to hold pandas a day.
-If you want to hold a panda, you must book it one day in advance.This program is subject to the availability of pandas on that day.
+Note: There is a donation program which allows you take pictures with holding a panda one minute by donating RMB 2,000 Yuan (for reference only).
+Only 20 tourists are allowed to hold pandas a day.
+If you want to hold a panda, please tell your travel advisor or tour guide in advance because you must book it at least one week in advance.This program is subject to the availability of pandas on that day.
 Please bring enough RMB cash as payment by credit card is not accepted there.

 - Chengdu Kuan-zhai Lane: It is a part of the old city in Chengdu which has been restored and renovated.
 This is a chance to see old Chengdu and experience the traditional lifestyle.
 It features Western foods and drinks, take-aways, coffee and art.